Harold Sugden was born in Ashton-under-Lyne in 1878.

 On the evening of June 18, 1915 B Company attacked a Turkish trench but were met with overwhelming resistance and were forced to retire.
 The Turks then counter-attacked the allied trenches and the remnants of B Company with some men of C Company and some men of the 1/10th Manchesters defended their position.

-Captain Harold Sugden was mortally wounded and subsequently died of his wounds on June 20, 1915 in hospital at Mudros.
+Captain Harold Sugden was mortally wounded, by a gunshot wound to the lung, and subsequently died of his wounds on June 20, 1915 in hospital at Mudros.
 He was buried at East Mudros Military Cemetery on the island of Lemnos.
 He was 36 years old.

 He is also commemorated on the Ashton-under-Lyne Civic Memorial.